-Unlike the conventionally operated HSL, the tilt controlled HSL has only one adjustment for the front to rear adjustment, "tilt control".
+The tilt controlled 7822 HSL has only one adjustment for the front to rear adjustment (tilt control).

 The tilt control is an adjustable mechanical control that stops the extension of the tilt cylinder (the large cylinder on the hitch) at the discretion of the operator.

 The adjustment for the tilt control is on the left hand side of the hitch assembly.
 The markings on the adjustment tube call out the "rear gang" and has arrows indicating which direction the rear gang will go relative to the front gang.
 "A" is the deepest setting while "G" is the shallowest setting.
-Typically start out in the mid-range and then adjust the control from that point.
+Typically start out in the mid-range and then adjust the control from that point until the HSL tracks straight behind the tractor.